emberjs/rfcs/text/0000-ember-data-packages.md

 **Reduce Confusion & Bike Shedding**

 Users of `ember-data` have often noted their confusion by the existence of both direct and "god object" (`DS.`) style imports for modules from `ember-data`.
-The documentation currently uses primarily the `DS.` use style, and users have expressed interest and confusion over why the documentation has not been updated to reflect direct imports.
+The documentation currently uses primarily the `DS.` style, and users have expressed interest and confusion over why the documentation has not been updated to reflect direct imports.

 **Improve The TypeScript Experience**